-Heating and hot water Repair category 1 Notes obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+Heating and hot water

+Repair category 1

+Notes We understand that the central heating boiler was installed in 2023 and is therefore still under guarantee.
 A precautionary check is always recommended prior to purchase.
 No tests were carried out by this firm.

+Drainage

-Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
-A precautionary check of the drainage system is always recommended prior to purchase.
-No tests were carried out by this firm
+Repair category 1

+Notes A precautionary check of the drainage system is always recommended prior to purchase.
+No tests were carried out by this firm.